 You don’t need to drive to visit Fort George: Just turn right out of the drive and walk along the shore path.
 Following the 1746 defeat at Culloden of Bonnie Prince Charlie, George II created the ultimate defence against further Jacobite unrest.
 The result is the mightiest artillery fortification in Britain, if not Europe.
 Its garrison buildings, artillery defences bristling with cannon, and a superb collection of period arms provide a fascinating insight into 18th century military life. http://www.historic-scotland.gov.uk Dogs allowed in grounds.

 Nairn (7 miles away)

 East of Ardersier lies the Victorian seaside town of Nairn, a favorite holiday destination of Charlie Chaplin.
 The harbour here was built by Thomas Telford.
 Nairn has miles of sandy beaches that are dog friendly.
-Basil cafe at the harbour is dog friendly and does really good soup – sometimes Cullen Skink.
+Jackos pub is dog friendly and does food, The Sundancer on the sea front allows dogs in their downstairs Cafe and Basil cafe at the harbour is (small) dog friendly and does really good soup – sometimes Cullen Skink.
 Culbin Forest has lots of lovely walks and crested tits, red squirrels and deer can sometimes be seen here.